Blockchain Privacy Explained

 On a daily basis a regular internet user agrees to countless cookies that monitor their online activity and concede some of their most intimate information to social media platforms, all with the constant awareness that everything that is done online is being closely observed.
 This information is used to build eerily detailed profiles on each user, either as a means of monitoring or marketing products and services more efficiently.
 The problem with this state of affairs is that organisations use personal information without a users’ full understanding and therefore without an informed and honest agreement to do so.

 This is one of the main ways in which blockchain sets itself apart from the traditional models of technology that are common today.
 Blockchain does not require any identity for the network layer itself.
 This means no name, email, address or any other information is needed to download and start utilizing the technology.
-In the case of Lisk, a user simply needs to install the Lisk Hub, carefully noting down their passphrase, and they are instantly ready to send and receive LSK tokens on the blockchain.
+In the case of Lisk, a user simply needs to install the Lisk Hub, carefully noting down their passphrase, and they are instantly ready to send and receive LSK tokens on a blockchain.

-On the blockchain identity and ownership of assets are more closely associated with a users’ device rather than login details.
+On a blockchain identity and ownership of assets are more closely associated with a users’ device rather than login details.
 As such, it is extremely important to backup everything possible.
 Writing down pass phrases and private keys is the main aspect of this.
 These should be written down on paper, to avoid loss if a device malfunctions, and stored in a secure location where the information is not at risk of being destroyed or accessed by anybody else.
 Syncing wallets across different secure devices, wherever possible, is also a good practise.

 The identity of each user is concealed behind cryptography.
 This makes it arguably impossible to determine the identity of an owner of an account.
 As such, there is little denial that privacy is one of the main qualities of blockchain technology and one of the foremost reasons such a significant amount of people find the technology so appealing.
 However, it must be noted that not all cryptocurrencies and blockchains are entirely private.
 As all transactions are recorded, including the sender, receiver and the amount transferred there have been arguments raised that this information could be easily accessed, especially if the user’s public address is known.

-What about the ‘right to be forgotten’?
+What about the "right to be forgotten"?

-How does a technology that guarantees immutability by preventing any information from being altered or removed comply with data laws that declare that every citizen has the ‘right to be forgotten’?
 The legislation safeguarding personal data in the European Union is the General Data Protection Regulation (GDPR), which states an individual has the right to demand that all data stored and associated with them is removed.
 On the one hand private keys are not innately linked to an identity, however on the other hand there is still a notion of users leaving behind a ‘digital footprint’.
 One approach to this issue is that in blockchain technology by simply forgetting their private key, a user ensures that their information is no longer accessible.
 However, this still does not entirely comply with the letter of the law, which opens the interesting notion of how legislation will adapt to the nature of blockchain or try to shape the technology.